5 meccas for shoes and sneakers in New York

 5) The Shoe Box

 Ladies, you’ve hit the jackpot here with the best designer shoes of the season all in one spot.
-View the latest from McQueen, Sam Edelman, No. 21, plus their eponymous brand.
-Go from affordable to wish-list styles, with a conscientious staff who are there for you.
-Two locations in Manhattan.
+View the latest from over 40 designers, plus their eponymous brand.
+Go from comfortable and affordable to wish-list styles, and enjoy their conscientious staff who are there for you – and remember what styles you like.

 Already a member?
 Log in.